 Instructions

-- In the bowl of a large food processor, blend cannellini beans and olive oil until mostly smooth.
-Add mixture to the bowl with the drained spinach.
+- In the bowl of a food processor, add the rinsed and drained cannellini beans and the cottage cheese and puree until it's as smooth as can be.
+Turn out the mixture into the bowl with the spinach.

 Notes